WHAT IS STONE PAPER (REPAP)?

 In contrast to the manufacturing process of traditional papers, REPAP®, does not require any water, strong industrial acids, bases, or bleach.
 Because of this there is neither the problem of waste water being discharged during production, nor the danger of releasing the pollutants into the air or into surrounding water.

 To recycle traditional paper, water is added to the collected waste paper and mechanically blended, in order to regenerate the pulp.
 However, to remove the old inks that remain on the waste paper, soaking and bleaching processes are usually required to ensure the pulp is reusable.
 In addition, the entire process of recycling has to be broken down into many complicated stages, each of those resulting in significant amounts of waste water.
 This process also uses a lot of energy.

 In contrast, REPAP®, is easy to collect, is a result of water already in the natural environment, conserves fresh water in the first place, and does not produce waste water when recycled.

 When disposed of, REPAP®, can be collected as regular plastic material.
+It is a #2 recyclable plastic.
 After being pulverized and re-extruded as granules, it can then be used as an superior additive for the processing of polyethylene (PE) plastic.
-Suitable re-use applications include colour plastic bags, flower pots, plastic cans etc. It can also be recycled in the paper recycling stream without harming the integrity of that process.
+It can also be recycled in the paper recycling stream without harming the integrity of that process.